ItsXrgon/Prolog-Sous-Chef/project_report.md

 - `S`: The situation to examine
 - `Count`: Output - number of times the ingredient was stacked

 **Comment:** Recursively traverses the situation structure backwards from the final state to s0.
 When it finds the ingredient being stacked, it increments the count.
 When it finds a different ingredient, it maintains the count.
-Essential for detecting duplicates (Query 5).

 ---